Packages and Modules Overview

 This module gets the maximum from the wxArt2D library.
 It uses dependencies between curve objects and its marker object, in order to keep them in sync while editing the curve or marker.
 It also uses sub-editing, therefore in a plot of curves, one can edit each curve and the markers on the curve.
 First one starts editing the plot itself, but the plot object pushes other tools when clicking on the objects contained within the plot.
 Events in a2dCanvasObjects are organized such, that events travel through a hierarchy of nested a2dCanvasObjects.
 This makes the sub-editing of objects possible.

-CVGIO, SVGIOModule, GDSIOModule and KeyIOModule are all implementing a specific way to save and load documents as defined in the CanvasModule.
-The modules svgio and gdsio are using the canvas module.
-But the canvas module can do without them, so this is the way to add extra IO formats.
+CVGIO, SVGIOModule, GDSIOModule and KeyIOModule are all implementing a specific way to save and load documents as defined in the EditorModule.
+The modules svgio and gdsio are using the editor module.
+But the editor module can do without them, so this is the way to add extra IO formats.
 The classes parse a file and translate the contents to a a2dCanvasDocument containing the drawing in the form of a2dCanvasOjects.
 They can also write the a2dCanvasDocument back to a file, by traversing the document from the outside, and translating the contents of the document back to a the file format.
 The idea is to add more formats without extending the canvas module.

 This is not a real module, but a built in option.
-It allows you to save a a2dCanvasDocument into a file and read it back.
+It allows you to save a a2dCanvasDocument and/or a2dDrawing into a file and read it back.
 The format is XML based, and saves a hierarchical a2dCanvasDocument into a file.
 This format uses the wxWidgets dynamic class information, to store a class and its lower level children to a file, and later read them back.
 Based on the class name which is stored into the CVG format, the class can be reconstructed.
 The nice thing is that you can easily save your own canvas objects into the CVG format also.
 Two member functions to read and write the CVG format for a derived canvas object, is all that is needed.
 When another wxArt2D based program does not know the object you have written, it will skip it when reading it.

 SVG IO Module